Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Abstract

 \section{Abstract}

-This article presents a multi-robot trajectory planning method which guarantees optimization feasibility and resolves deadlocks in an obstacle-dense environment.
-The method is proposed via formulating an optimization problem, where the modified buffered Voronoi cell with warning band is utilized to avoid the inter-robot collision and the deadlock is resolved by an adaptive right-hand rule.
-Meanwhile, a novel safe corridor derived from historical planned trajectory is proposed to provide a proper space for obstacle avoidance in trajectory planning.
-Comparisons with state-of-the-art works are conducted to illustrate the safety and deadlock resolution in cluttered scenarios.
-Additionally, hardware experiments are carried out to verify the performance of the proposed method where eight nano-quadrotors fly through a $0.6$m cubic framework.
+This article presents a multi-robot trajectory planning method which not only guarantees optimization feasibility and but also resolves deadlocks in obstacle-dense environments.
+The method is proposed via formulating a recursive optimization problem, where a novel safe corridor is generated online to ensure obstacle avoidance in trajectory planning.
+A dynamic-priority mechanism is combined with the right-hand rule to handle potential deadlocks that are much harder to resolve due to static obstacles.
+Comparisons with other state-of-the-art results are conducted to validate the improved safety and success rate.
+Additional hardware experiments are carried out with up to eight nano-quadrotors in various cluttered scenarios.